 - Published 24 Dec 2012

-In my previous post, I explained why I was surprised by GiveWell's recent recommendation of GiveDirectly.
+In a previous post, I explained why I was surprised by GiveWell's recent recommendation of GiveDirectly.
 In this post, I'll take the opportunity to explain some other general concerns I have with GiveWell.
 As before, I'll note that these just represent my view, rather than those of GWWC as a whole, and that such criticism should be taken as a sign of respect for an organisation which I generally think very highly of.
 We are making these suggestions in part because we draw heavily on GiveWell's own research and want it to be as compelling as possible.

 I'll also note that many of these concerns can also be applied to GWWC itself.
 This list therefore also represents a list of improvements we would like to make to our own research and publications in future.